 Lengths, queen 20-22, worker 11-17, male 14-16.
 Bombus terrestris is one of the main species used in greenhouse pollination, and consequently can be found in many countries and areas where it is not native; Tasmania for example.

 Slightly smaller than Bombus terrestris, and with a white tip to her abdomen.
-Lengths, queen (below) 19-20,
+Body length, queen (below) 19-20 mm, forewing 16 mm.
+Queens can be seen from early March.
+New queens can appear as early as May.

 The queens Bombus terrestris and B. lucorum are usually the first to emerge in the spring.
 B. terrestris queens are the largest bumblebees we have in the UK.
 It is fairly easy to differentiate between B. terrestris and B. lucorum queens -